jeancochrane/jeancochrane.com/content/blog/price-is-right.md

     ...
 ```

-The query plan reports an identical cost:
+Again, the query planner reports an identical cost:

 ```
                                   QUERY PLAN